-With its myriad databases and hidden content, this deep Web is an important yet largely unexplored frontier for information search.
-While we have understood the surface Web relatively well, with various surveys [3, interest in this area, it focused on only the scale aspect, and its result from overlap analysis tends to underestimate (as acknowledged in [1]).
-In overlap analysis, the number of deep Web sites is estimated by exploiting two search engines.
-If we find $n_a$ deep Web sites in the first search engine, $n_b$ in the second, and $n_0$ in both, we can estimate the total number as shown in Equation 1 by assuming the two search engines randomly and independently obtain their data.
+We note that, while the 2000 study [2] opens interest in this area, it focuses on only the scale aspect, and its result from overlap analysis tends to underestimate (as [2] also acknowledges).
+In overlap analysis, we need to estimate the number of deep Web sites by exploiting two search engines.
+If we find $n_a$ deep Web sites in the first search engine, $n_b$ in the second and $n_0$ in both, we can estimate the total number as $\frac{n_a \times n_b}{n_0}$ by assuming that the two search engines randomly and independently obtain their data.
 However, as our survey found, search engines are highly correlated in their coverage of deep Web data (see question Q5 in this survey).
 Therefore, such an independence assumption seems rather unrealistic, in which case the result is significantly underestimated.
-In fact, the violation of this assumption and its consequence were also discussed in [1].
+In fact, the violation of this assumption and its consequence were also discussed in the white paper itself [2].